Near-optimal entanglement-communication tradeoffs for remote state preparation: Introduction

-The protocols we construct for $(d,k)$-RSP are nearly but not exactly optimal.
-In particular, we suspect it should be possible to give a protocol which has $\log\frac{d}{k} + O(\log(1/\eps))$ communication cost and $\log d$ ebit cost.
-So it remains open whether the $\log\log d$ additive factor in the communication can be removed from our first protocol, or the additive $\log(1/\eps)$ can be removed from the ebit cost of our second protocol.
+Our second protocol for $(d,k)$-RSP is near-optimal in entanglement and communication cost, with its entanglement cost being significantly better than all previously-known protocols.
+However, the previous protocols such as rejection sampling \cite{jain2005} and \cite{AJ22} work for more than just RSP.
+In fact, \cite{ADJ17} do a variety of quantum communication tasks such as state splitting, state redistribution etc using a coherent version of rejection sampling, which uses the same extravagant amount of entanglement. \cite{AJ22} reduces the entanglement cost of these tasks compared to \cite{ADJ17}, but their entanglement cost still has a multiplicative factor of $\frac{1}{\eps^2}$ as shown in Table \ref{tab:comparison}.
+It would be interesting to see if there is a coherent version of our protocol that has the same entanglement cost.
+This would give protocols that are near-optimal in communication and entanglement cost for a variety of quantum communication tasks.

-Another intriguing question is whether our protocols can be made computationally efficient. \cite{AJ22} give protocols that are worse than ours in terms of communication and entanglement cost, but their protocols are computationally efficient, essentially due to considering a computationally efficient version of the Convex Split Lemma (which they use analogously to how we use the Decoupling Theorem).
-It is plausible that our protocols can also be made efficient by considering efficient decoupling \cite{HM14}.
+Another intriguing question is whether our protocols can be made computationally efficient. \cite{AJ22} give protocols that are worse than ours in terms of communication and entanglement cost, but their protocols are computationally efficient in some sense, essentially due to considering a computationally efficient version of the Convex Split Lemma from \cite{ADJ17}.
+The average-case version of our second protocol uses efficient unitaries (essentially unitaries from the Pauli group), but the number of iterations is very large (even bigger than that in rejection sampling).
+Moreover, our average-case to worst-case reduction uses Haar-random unitaries.
+It would be interesting to see if these issues can be handled, so that the protocol is efficient overall.